scimusmn/stele/README.md

 Wrapper application for the [Electron runtime](http://electron.atom.io), focused on museum kiosk use.

-This app is meant to serve as a kiosk wrapper that simply views an existing and separate web application.
+This app is meant to serve as a kiosk wrapper that simply views an existing web application.

 # Setup